 Stage 1 – Discretionary Transport Panel

-If you want your case to be considered as an exception to the transport policy, you can apply for it to be reviewed by the Discretionary Transport Panel.
+If you want your case to be considered, you can apply for it to be reviewed by the Discretionary Transport Panel.

-You'll get a decision from the panel within 5 working days of the decision being made.
+The panel will send you their decision in writing, within 5 working days of the decision being made.

-If your request is unsuccessful, you will have the opportunity to appeal to the Transport Appeal Panel.
+If your request is unsuccessful, you have the opportunity to appeal to the Transport Appeal Panel.

 Stage 2 – Transport Appeal Panel

-This is a formal, independent panel made up of managers who have had no previous involvement with your case.
+This is an independent panel made up of managers who have had no previous involvement with your case.

 You have the right to appeal to the Transport Appeal Panel if:

-- your child is refused free home to school transport, or
+- your child is refused free home to school transport

 - you disagree with the method of transport offered.